c-heat16/learning_player_form/README.md

 constructed database.
 To do so, simply run the `construct_at_bat_records.sh` script.
 If you created the database in a location other than `database/mlb.db` (i.e. you changed `DB_FP` in the `fetch_data.sh` script), please update that for this script as well.
 By default, running the script will create a `data/` directory in the repo, and the individual at-bat records will be placed in the `data/ab_seqs/ab_seqs_v1/` directory, grouped by season.
+The output location can be adjusted by modifying the `AB_OUT_DIR` variable in the script.

 In a system with a modern CPU and solid-state storage, it will take roughly 4.5 seconds to construct the at-bats for an individual game.
 By default, the script will try to utilize 4 threads to construct the records.
 This can be adjusted by changing the value of the `N_WORKERS` variable in the `construct_at_bat_records.sh` script.
 When 16 threads are used, it will take roughly 1 hours for the script to complete processing.
 Records for each season will take up about 10.5 GB, so for all five seasons, so ~55 GB of free space is required.

+Once the at-bat records are constructed, the script will begin to aggregate at-bat records by player in chronological order.
+First pitchers, then batters.
+This should only take about a minute or less.
+By default, the script will create a `data/player_career_data` directory in the repo and place the output within.
+If you wish to change the location of the output, simply change the `CAREER_OUT_DIR` variable in the script.